Updated on May 8, 2026

 Key takeaways

-- Best suited area: the visible outer ear where crisp edges matter.
+- Best suited area: the visible outer ear, where tidy edges matter most.
 The canal is not treated.

-- Why choose laser: accurate, fast, and long lasting reduction with fewer ingrowns than waxing or trimming.
+- Why choose laser: accurate, quick, and long lasting hair reduction with fewer ingrowns than trimming or waxing.

-- Safety and comfort: proper wavelength choice and cooling keep sessions brief and gentle.
+- Safety and comfort: proper wavelength selection and cooling keep sessions brief and manageable.
 For a plain language overview of the science, see the Mayo Clinic page.

 Dr Majid Zarandouz